FNNDSC/ChRIS_ultron_backEnd/README.md

 ./unmake.sh ; sudo rm -fr FS; rm -fr FS; ./make.sh -U -I -s
 ```

-Once the system is "up", you can add more compute plugins to the ecosystem:
+Once the system is "up" you can add more compute plugins to the ecosystem:

 ```bash
 ./postscript.sh